falconx/encounter-react/README.md

 3. [ ] Leave a message when releasing a presence.
 4. [ ] Show presence message when on confirmation page before collecting a presence.
 5. [ ] Show profile image of presence uid on confirmation page before collecting a presence.
+6. [ ] Encrypt facebookId or entire account photo url path on the server via proxy.

 Phase 5:
 1. [ ] Only allow 3 presences to be released at any one time, per user.